-Cats are notoriously particular about many things – they favor certain toys, beds, and areas in your house.
-And you’ve probably realized how picky they are about food.
+Cats are notoriously particular about many things.
+They favor certain toys, beds, and areas in your house, and you’ve probably realized how picky they are about food.
 But these dinnertime details may make a big difference in your cat’s eating habits without even being on your radar.

-The prey of cats are simply too small to share with other cats.
-Although it’s highly unnatural for cats to share their food, that’s exactly what we cat lovers are forcing our cats to do (of course, with the best intentions).
 Eating in each other’s proximity imposes stress on both cats.
 As a result, they may eat faster than normal or one kitty will eat more than usual.
 Cats can sometimes eat less, or even stop eating, because of the stress that another cat can inflict on them.

-So for ideal meals, pick a spot where your cat won’t be bothered and move her water dish away from the food bowl.
+Ideally, pick a spot where your cat won’t be bothered and move her water dish away from the food bowl.
 If you feed your cat in a way that caters to her instincts, you’re ensuring calmer, happier feedings.